iobis/manual/access.md

 * Facet
 * Statistics

 When you have entered all the information you are interested in filtering by, scroll down and click the “Execute” button.
 This will produce a response detailing how many records match your criteria, as well as information for some of the headers from the data (e.g., basisOfRecord, Order, genus, etc.).
-A download button will be available for you, although we don't recommend using the API to download data as it only provides the first 10 results.
+A download button will be available for you, although we don't recommend using the API interface to download data as it only provides the first 10 results.
 The API interface may be best used for quick data summaries.
 Do note that the API allows you to specify whether to include absence records in some filters.

 When searching with the API, you may need to know certain identifiers, including: